marksherriff/cs3240-f23-website/schedule.md

 {: .no_toc }
 __Currently under construction!
 Nothing here is finalized!__

-[Go to Office Hours Calendar](#office-hours-calendar) - NOTE: Schedules are subject to change.
-Watch this page for updates!
+_NOTE: Schedules are subject to change.
+Watch this page for updates!_

+1. TOC
+{:toc}

 ## Lecture Schedule

 <table class="schedtab"><thead>
 <tr>